agda/cubical/Cubical/Algebra/RingSolver/README.md

 Ring solving
 ========================================

-This is a crude ring solver similar to this one:
+This is a ring solver similar to this one:

 https://github.com/oisdk/agda-ring-solver